 - Lymphedema is abnormal swelling in tissues caused by a breakdown in the lymphatic system, due to a malfunctioning of the system or removal/damage of lymph nodes or vessels.

 - Lymphedema is a chronic, progressive disease that will worsen over time if left untreated, requiring lifelong treatment.
-It cannot be cured, however can typically be controlled with proper management and compliance with lifestyle changes.
+It cannot be cured; however, it can typically be controlled with proper management and compliance with lifestyle changes.

 Lymphedema & Breast Cancer

-Of the estimated 2-3 million cases of secondary lymphedema in the United States, the majority of these cases are caused by complications of breast cancer.
+Of the estimated 2-3 million cases of secondary lymphedema in the United States, the majority of these cases are caused by complications associated with breast cancer.

-1 in 8 women will develop breast cancer during the course of their lives, and of those that seek cancer treatment (lumpectomy, mastectomy, radiation, etc), 42% will develop some degree of lymphedema at 1-year post-operation and 50-75% will develop lymphedema by 5 years post-operation.
+One in 8 women will develop breast cancer during the course of their lives, and of those who seek cancer treatment (lumpectomy, mastectomy, radiation, etc), 42% will develop some degree of lymphedema at 1-year post-operation and 50-75% will develop lymphedema by 5 years post-operation.

 Treatment of Lymphedema at Edge Therapy in Wahoo, Nebraska

 Currently, the most effective and least invasive treatment is Complete Decongestive Therapy (CDT), which can be performed by a Certified Lymphedema Therapist.
 The length of treatment is dependent upon the severity and duration of the lymphedema.
-Ideally, treatment should begin as soon as possible when lymphedema is diagnosed and early screening is recommended for individuals that have had a known lymphatic system insult.
+Ideally, treatment should begin as soon as possible when lymphedema is diagnosed and early screening is recommended for individuals who have had a known lymphatic system issue.